 Start Date Dependant on clearances

-To be always focused on customer care and health and safety and be a driving force behind increased numbers and attendances on the swimming programme.
+You will be focused on customer care and health and safety and be a driving force behind increased numbers and attendances on the swimming programme.

 Working hours: